lewisExternal/Government-Funding-Graph/README.md

 "Streamlit is an open-source Python framework for data scientists and AI/ML engineers to deliver dynamic data apps with only a few lines of code.
 Build and deploy powerful data apps in minutes." - [Streamlit website](https://docs.streamlit.io/)

-## Medium Article
+## Towards Data Science Article

-You can read the accompanying Medium article [here](https://medium.com/data-science-collective/government-funding-graph-fad0e59cfb04) for additional context.
+You can read the accompanying Towards Data Science article [here](https://towardsdatascience.com/government-funding-graph-rag/) for additional context.

 ## Live Demo
 To see the hosted solution on Streamlit cloud, please navigate to the link below: